ankane/cmfrec-ruby/README.md

 File.binwrite("recommender.bin", bin)
 ```

-> You can save it to a file, database, or any other storage system

 The serialized recommender includes user activity from the training data (to avoid recommending previously rated items), so be sure to protect it.
+You can save it to a file, database, or any other storage system.

 Load a recommender